-If incidents occur have not been dealt with within these regulations and directions, the judge (or team of judges lead by the chief judge) decides how to proceed or how to evaluate the incident.
+If any incidents arise, that have not been addressed within these rules and guidelines, the judge (or a team of judges overseen by the chief judge) decides how to proceed or how to evaluate the incident.

-7. Handler's obligations and dog's equipment.
+7. Handler's obligations and dog's equipment